 We’ve reflected on the goodness, the shalom, of God’s original creation, and how everything was once exactly the way it was supposed to be.
-We then saw the way sin broke that shalom fully.
-Every part of creation, every part of human life, was distorted.
+We then saw the way sin shattered that shalom.
+Every part of creation, every part of human life, became distorted.
 Adam was promised that if they ate the forbidden fruit, they would die.
-He and Eve may not have keeled over after they sinned, but by stepping outside the boundaries God had instituted, they introduced death into the world, and everything suffered.
+He and Eve may not have keeled over immediately after they sinned, but by stepping outside the boundaries God had instituted, they introduced death into the world, and everything suffered.
 God explained the curse that would now come upon them and the whole creation as a result of their sin.
 Much was lost.

 But notice what they didn’t lose.

 There are two important things that remain after the curse.
 First, God never says humans will not bear his image anymore.
 That image is warped and twisted by the nature of sin, but it’s still there.
 Second, God does not revoke the call he put on humans to rule over his creation, to cultivate it and make something of it.
 He could have destroyed this masterpiece that his creations broke and started over with a blank canvas, but he doesn’t.
 He lets the story continue, because the story isn’t over at the Fall.
 It’s just getting started.